Behaviour in the Dinner Hall

 Meet the Team

 We have a fantastic team of ladies who work in the kitchen.
 The kitchen is an extremely busy place to be especially during the lunch hour when all those hungry children queue up wanting to be fed.
 It doesn't start or end there though.
 Hours before you get to dig into piles of steaming vegetables with truly scrumptious home-made quiche and a delicious sticky syrup pudding to name but two examples of the sorts of food you'll get to eat, Sharon and her team are busy peeling, chopping, dicing, mixing, whipping, baking, steaming, cooking and every other kitchen verb you can think of.
-Then after the lunch hour there are piles of dishes to be washed, trays and cutlery to be scraped and cleaned, tables to be wiped, the floor to be swept all while you are tucked back behind your desks learning with a full belly and refreshed mind.
+Then after the lunch hour there are piles of dishes to be washed, trays and cutlery to be scraped and cleaned, tables to be wiped, the floor to be swept all while you are tucked back behind your desks learning with a full tummy and refreshed mind.
 These are the ladies we all need to thank for that:

 - Sharon Lakin is the Cook in Charge and the Kitchen Manager

 - Stephanie Leadbetter is a Kitchen Assistant

 - Alison Breeze is also a Kitchen Assistant

 - Mel Drakeley is also a Kitchen Assistant